 Thanks to modern agricultural technologies, food processing, world-wide logistic supply chains, and supermarkets, humans have access to fructose-stuffed foods, fruits, and drinks all year round.

 For many, that means a fat switch permanently stuck in the ‘on’ position.
-The result is an epidemic of people with fatty liver disease, high uric acid levels, high triglycerides, low HDL, insulin resistance, and weight gain.
+The result is an epidemic of people with fatty liver disease, high uric acid levels, high triglycerides, low HDLc, insulin resistance, and weight gain.

 Even more alarming is the increasing number of children with fatty livers.